The Latest Paycheck Protection Program Update

 As business owners work to adapt to their new normal, it’s crucial to have additional financing at their fingertips.
 Remember, the PPP loan is distributed on a first come, first serve basis, and the deadline is once again approaching.

 In addition, if the PPP loan isn’t right for your business, you may benefit from an Economic Injury Disaster Loan (EIDL).
-Or, apply for alternative financing to support your business’s future.
-Click here to learn more about how Fora Financial can help.
+Or, apply for a small business loan to support your business’s future.

 As always, we’ll provide any updates to the deadline, requirements, and stipulations as they’re made available.
 Good luck!